Michelle2317/COMP4170-Project/README.md

 CREATE DATABASE diary;
 ```

 6. Once the database "diary" is created.
-Running the following SQL command using the Query Tool Workspace.
+Run the following SQL command using the Query Tool Workspace.

 ```
 GRANT ALL PRIVILEGES ON DATABASE diary TO project_user;